moinox80/cm2104-group-webapp-group_y/final/readme.md

 --express-session to store loged in information
---xss to validate user iput before storing --email-validator to validate user email is in correct formate
+--xss to validate user iput before storing --email-validator to validate user email is in correct formate --web3-to allow the connection between the ethereum mainnet and metamask

 -To Do